Diero/howest-digitaalvormgever/README.md

 ## Known Issues
 No known issues for this extension

 ## Release Notes
+### 0.10
+- Added getter and setter snippet for Python in MCT

 ### 0.9
 - Changed the values of wdd-mediaquery-min to 577,769,993,1201,1401 (Bootstrap breakpoints)